 This small tree, also known as ‘Chilopsis’, features beautiful flowers but is not actually a willow; the name comes from a similarity between its leaves and the leaves of a traditional willow.

 The plant occurs in clusters, withstands tough conditions and is found in the US and Mexico.
 The flowers bloom in May and stay on till September and are generally light pink and lavender in color.

 To prove that the cactus isn’t the only thing surviving the harsh desert, the Desert Lily, also known as ‘Hesperocallis’, does an excellent show of bringing the beauty of lilies to desert areas in the Southwestern United States and Mexico.

 They have cream-colored flowers that bloom in March and stay on till May and are a common sight in the deserts.
 These plants produce deep bulbs that send a stem in early spring.

 13. Turpentine Broom

-With straight-up stalks standing at attention, Turpentine Brooms are so called because they typically don’t have leaves, only fruit or flowers at the top, creating a broom-like effect.
+With straight-up stalks standing at attention, Turpentine Brooms are so-called because they typically don’t have leaves, only fruit or flowers at the top, creating a broom-like visual impression.

-Technically an herb, the Mojave-aster can be found in desert areas around canyons, and it has a small stem, usually with a white flower.
-The stem of Mojave-aster is green in color.
-The plant itself can grow up to 30 inches high.
-The Mojave Aster grows in the Sonoran, Great Basin and Mojave deserts of southeastern California.
-It has narrow, hairy leaves that are about 3 inches long.
+Technically a herb, the Mojave-aster can be found in desert areas around canyons, and it has a small stem, usually with a white flower.
+The stem of Mojave-aster is green in color, and the plant can grow up to 30 inches high.
+It’s popular in the Sonoran, Great Basin and Mojave deserts of Southeastern California.
+The leaves are narrow and hairy and can get to about 3 inches long.